filecoin-project/filecoin-docs/docs/store/store-and-retrieve.md

 ### Add data to Lotus

-1. Tell Lotus that you'd like to add a file to the Filecoin network:
+1. Tell Lotus which file you'd like to upload a file to the Filecoin network:

     ```shell
-    lotus client import filecoin-payload.tar.gz
+    lotus client import filecoin-payload.tar
     ```

-    Keep a note of the root CID that Lotus outputs:
+    Lotus is creating a DAG based off your file.
+This process takes a few minutes.
+Once's it's complete Lotus will output the root CID of your file.

     ```shell
     > Import 3, Root bafykb...